 Now every student can achieve math proficiency.
 With the adaptive learning environment, students build comprehension and fluency.
 Outcomes are improved for all students through highly individualized instruction.
 Learn what's included in the most effective adaptive learning environments.

 Adaptive learning is a promising approach within the Response to Intervention (RTI) model.
 Adaptive online technology assesses each student's comprehension and tailors individual learning paths, delivering the right lessons, sequencing, scaffolding and more, as well as reports on proficiency and progress.

 Learn to understand children's cognitive development and the appropriate math concepts they should be learning at each age from 4 to 8 years old.
 Teachers can share this guide with parents; it includes tips for family activities so they can support math learning at home during each stage of development.

 Consider just how important family involvement is to a student's education.
-Share this guide with parents, and they'll learn to foster a positive environment for math learning at home, and through many easy, everyday activities, help their children become math literate and prepared for success in a changing world.
+Share this guide with parents and they'll learn to foster a positive environment for math learning at home.
+Through many easy, everyday activities, they’ll help their children become math literate and prepared for success in a changing world.